-Being that MEPSEAS is a new project, at the time of beginning work on this website, it did not have much of an online presence.
-We wanted to help create a site that would promote the work the IMO are doing in the area better.
-One such way of doing this was ensuring that we built a site that would turn out strong search results in search engines such as Google.
+Because MEPSEAS was a new project, at the time of beginning work on this website, it did not have much of an online presence.
+We wanted to help create a site that would promote the IMO's work in the area.
+Strategically, this meant there was a sharp focus on ensuring that we built a site that would return strong search results in search engines such as Google.

 With no existing website in place for the MEPSEAS project, we had to work from a completely blank slate to create something that best represented what it’s all about.
 We ensured that it conveys the fact that the work IMO are doing in South-East Asia is important.
 We had to keep in mind that the site had to provide in-depth information to those working in the IGO sector with a specific interest in this type of work.
 We also knew that it needed to convey to the general public the key messages of how this MEPSEAS project is vital to helping give this unique region the protection it needs.